greg-harhay/McNemarsSNPAnalysis/README.md

 resulting in a **run** file that looks like

-	# Master script to run analyses on control and genomic SSR
+	# Master script to run GWAS using McNemar's test
 	#

 	# matlab -nodisplay -nodesktop -r "run McNemars_Chip_Analysis_chr28.m"